godfredayiku/Mon-Premier-Blog/README.md

 # Mon-Premier-Blog - My first blog
-This blog was created during practicals.
+This blog was created during practicals using the Django framework.